Primer: core concepts in electronic circuits

 Like resistance, capacitive reactance is measured in ohms, and has a superficially similar effect on alternating, sine-wave currents and voltages.
 That said, it is a distinct physical phenomenon that involves the storage of energy, rather than its loss.

 Another important distinction is that in an ideal resistor, the current through the device is always in lockstep with the applied voltage.
-In a capacitor, in contrast, the voltage across the terminals starts rising only some time after the current starts flowing because of the time needed to charge the plates.
-For repetitive sine waves, peak voltage corresponds to zero current — an apparent lag of 1/4th of a cycle:
+In a capacitor, as noted earlier, the the current is at its peak when Δv is the highest; for sine waves, this happens when the input voltage is near 0 V:

-This phase difference is important when considering the cumulative effect of resistance and reactance in a circuit; although the units are identical, a naive sum will usually not do.
+The result is that the current appears to be one-fourth of a cycle "ahead" of the applied sine-wave voltage.
+This phase offset is important when considering the cumulative effect of resistance and reactance in a circuit; although the units are identical, a naive sum will usually not do.
+Again, we'll cover the rules for commingling these quantities in a second article.

 Inductance (L)